Leandro Morgalla

-Leandro Morgalla (born 13 September 2004) is a German professional footballer who plays as a defender for club VfL Bochum, on loan from Austrian Bundesliga club Red Bull Salzburg.
+Leandro Morgalla (born 13 September 2004) is a German professional footballer who plays as a defender for Austrian Bundesliga club Red Bull Salzburg.

 Club career

 Having joined 1860 Munich's academy from SpVgg Unterhaching aged 10, he made his first team debut for the club as a substitute in a 1–0 3.
 Liga win over Viktoria Köln.
 On 23 June 2023, Morgalla signed with Austrian Bundesliga club Red Bull Salzburg, on a five-year deal and was initially assigned to play for FC Liefering.

 Morgalla made his European debut on 29 November 2023, during a UEFA Champions League group stage match against Spanish La Liga club Real Sociedad, coming on as a half-time substitute for Strahinja Pavlović.

 On 26 May 2025, he returned to his native Germany and joined 2.
 Bundesliga club VfL Bochum, on loan for the 2025–26 season.

 International career

 Morgalla represented Germany at under-18, under-19 and under-21 levels.